jdrumgoole/pymongo-transactions/README.md

 See the section on [client sessions](https://api.mongodb.com/python/current/api/pymongo/client_session.html) for an overview of the new transactions API in 3.7.0.

-## Configure the Environment
+## Setting up your environment

 The following files can be found in the associated github repo, [pymongo-transactions.](https://github.com/jdrumgoole/pymongo-transactions) you can clone this repo and work alongside us during this blog post (please file any problems on the Issues tab for the repo)

-We assume for all that follows that you have Python 3.6 correctly installed and on your path.
+We assume for all that follows that you have [Python 3.6](https://www.python.org/downloads/) or greater correctly installed and on your path.

 * __.gitignore__ : Standard Github __.gitignore__ for Python
 * __LICENSE__ : Apaches 2.0 (standard Github) license